Food safety when fishing or gathering shellfish

 Fishing is a much-loved tradition for many New Zealanders and their families.
 Before you head out, make sure you are aware of the possible health risks, like biotoxins and pollutants, which can affect fish and shellfish.

 Collect only from uncontaminated water

-Shellfish are a high risk food because they can happily live in contaminated water and pick up and store whatever pathogens (bacteria, viruses, and other micro-organisms that cause illness in people), biotoxins or pollution that are present.
+Shellfish are a high-risk food because they can happily live in contaminated water and pick up and store any pathogens (bacteria, viruses, and other micro-organisms that cause illness in people), biotoxins, or pollution that are present.

 Shellfish are often eaten raw or lightly cooked which does not kill pathogens.
 No amount of cooking will destroy biotoxins or other chemical contaminants they may have accumulated.

 People with low immunity or who are immune-compromised are advised not to eat raw, partially cooked, or undercooked shellfish.

 Fish taken from sewage-contaminated water can carry bacteria and viruses that can make you sick when you eat them.

 Only collect fish and shellfish from areas where the water is not contaminated in any way, and make sure you handle, store, and cook them properly.